Ashley-Varghese/AV-evasion-payloads/README.md

 ## Rust payloads
 1. Shellcode runner with AES256 encryption and base64 encoding of shellcode:
-A basic shellcode loader in rust, with encryption mad encoding used.
+A basic shellcode loader in rust, with encryption and encoding used.
+The shellcode is injected into a chosen application after creating a new process and suspending it.
 The shellcode is directly inserted into the code, after being separately encrypted by an encryptor program (also included).
+The original program was modified to remove extra string output , which was triggering defender.
+The process to be used was changed to the Edge browser , since that is common on windows systems and is  less suspicious than notepad, calc or explorer (these three are the most commonly used in PoCs.
+Also,  heuristic based detection should catch the fact that these three are making weird connections over the network, when they don't need to).

+Another important thing to do is to compile it as a  release instead of using the debug setting.
+The --release flag should be added to cargo while running.

 ## C-sharp payloads
 1. Basic Shellcode runner :